-On the other side of the coin a 5’5 woman can weigh up to 180lbs, and if she’s 65 or older can still be approved for the best rate class.
+On the other side of the coin a 5’5 woman can weigh up to 180lbs, and if she’s 65 or older can still be approved with the best rates the insurance company offers.
 Of course this assumes your medical history, driving record, and everything else look good as well.

 Life Insurance Applications for Overweight Individuals

 In addition to asking for your actual weight, the life insurer will also want you to answer a few questions.

 All of your answers will give the carrier a better perspective on how being overweight has (or may) negatively impact the length of your life.